 CSEs - Community Service Events.
-A category of service measurement on the Part II Utilization form.
-Activity to be performed should also be described in the Part I Program Plan form-Utilization section.
+Is a category of service measurement on the Part II utilization form and the actual activity to be performed should also be described in the Part I Program Performance Measures-Utilization section of the application/program plan.
 It relates to the number of public events (including mass media and articles), consultations with community groups and/or caregivers, classroom presentations, and small group workshops to promote a program or educate the community.
 Activity (meetings) directly related to planning such events may also be counted here.
 Actual direct service to clientele is counted elsewhere.